 I’ve briefly introduced Indian drinking culture, and now I will directly offer you several beverages that you should give a go whenever you have a chance.
 I promise that the below drink ideas won’t disappoint you.

-1. Masala Chai (Indian Spiced Milk Tea)
+1. Masala Chai (Spiced Milk Tea)

 This unique aromatic yet milky tea is now a breakfast staple in India, and no one can deny that fact.
 However, do you know about this complimentary drink’s origin?